JacksonSearle/wordle/readme.md

    Follow the prompt to select a bot to train.

 2. **Testing the Bots**
-   To test the bots, use 'test' mode.
+   Run `main.py` in 'test' mode to test the bots.
    ```
    python main.py test
    ```
    Follow the prompt to select a bot to test.

 3. **Inference**
-   For running the bots in inference mode:
+   Run `main.py` in 'inference' mode for bot inference.
    ```
    python main.py inference
    ```